 - a) The Tribe shall ensure that the policies and procedures set out in this section are implemented with respect to key employees and primary management officials employed at any gaming enterprise operated within the boundaries of the White Earth Reservation.
 The Tribe will issue licenses and perform background investigations according to requirements at least as stringent as 25 C.F.R.
-Parts 556 and 558. - b) Notwithstanding anything herein to the contrary, if the Applicant has completed a License Application, the Gaming Commission may immediately issue a temporary license if:

-1. The Gaming Commission has conducted a preliminary, local, background investigation; and

-2. Based on the preliminary investigation, the information does not indicate that the Applicant has a criminal history.

-3. A temporary license shall not exceed 90 days.
+Parts 556 and 558 - b) Notwithstanding anything herein to the contrary, if the Applicant has completed a License Application, the Gaming Commission may immediately issue a temporary license if: - 1.
+The Gaming Commission has conducted a preliminary. local, background investigation; and - 2.
+Based on the preliminary investigation, the information does not indicate that the Applicant has a criminal history. - 3.
+A temporary license shall not exceed 90 days a) The following notice shall be placed on the application form for a key employee or a primary management official:

-SECTION XVIII - LICENSE APPLICATION FORMS
+SECTION XVIII - License Application Forms